keu/docs/software/deploy-nfs.md

 6. Click **Deploy Changes**.

+7. Add your DAGs to the NFS share.

+### Example deployment

+The following example shows how you can add your DAGs to an NFS share.

-7. Run the following command to create a new namespace:
+1. Run the following command to create a new namespace:

    ```
    kubectl create ns storage
    ```

-8. Create a Deployment with the following configuration to mount the Azure NFS file share:
+2. Create a Deployment with the following configuration to mount the Azure NFS file share:

     ```yaml
         apiVersion: apps/v1